ogorek/voron-trident-300-image/README.md

 BTT SFS v2 connect to default ports on octopus like in manual.
 Attached mounting plate for sfs v2 3mf format.
+When done with testing, switch 2 lines in SFS.cfg from False to True to enable automatic pause when runout is detected.

 Update apps, delete, add features like octoeverywhre using this command /home/adam/kiauh/kiauh.sh